robbert-vdh/yabridge/README.md

   to the `audio` group and reboot.
 In any other case you may need to [set this up yourself](https://jackaudio.org/faq/linux_rt_config.html).

+- The above process also applies to warnings about low `RLIMIT_RTTIME` values when using PipeWire's JACK implementation.
+If you don't change this, then certain slow loading plugins may crash during initialization or at any other time.
+Starting with PipeWire 0.3.44, you only need to make sure your user has realtime privileges to resolve this warning.
+If your user does not have these permissions, then PipeWire will use RTKit instead of regular realtime scheduling which requires this limit to be set for it to work.

-- Using PipeWire's JACK implementation might cause certain plugins to crash with the out of the box configuration, and yabridge will warn you about this in advance.
-With PipeWire 0.32.0 you only need to change a single configuration file to prevent this from happening.
+  With PipeWire 0.3.32 through 0.3.43 you'll need to change a configuration file to prevent this from happening.
 Simply copy `/usr/share/pipewire/jack.conf` to `~/.config/pipewire/jack.conf`, uncomment the `rt.time.soft` and `rt.time.hard` arguments for the `libpipewire-module-rt` module, and then set both to `-1`.
 Alternatively, give [this](https://github.com/robbert-vdh/dotfiles#pipewire) optimized PipeWire configuration a try.